ORGO Investor Alert: Bronstein, Gewirtz & Grossman, LLC Notifies Organogenesis Holdings Inc. Investors of Class Action and Encourages Shareholders to Contact the Firm

 NEW YORK, Dec.
-14, 2021 /PRNewswire/ -- Attorney Advertising -- Bronstein, Gewirtz & Grossman, LLC notifies investors that a class action lawsuit has been filed against Organogenesis Holdings Inc.
+16, 2021 (GLOBE NEWSWIRE) -- Attorney Advertising -- Bronstein, Gewirtz & Grossman, LLC notifies investors that a class action lawsuit has been filed against Organogenesis Holdings Inc.

-("Organogenesis" or the "Company") (NASDAQ: ORGO) and certain of its officers, on behalf of shareholders who purchased or otherwise acquired Organogenesis purchased or otherwise acquired Organogenesis securities between March 17, 2021 and October 11, 2021, (the "Class Period").
-Such investors are encouraged to join this case by visiting the firm's site: www.bgandg.com/orgo.
+("Organogenesis" or the "Company") ( ORGO) and certain of its officers, on behalf of shareholders who purchased or otherwise acquired Organogenesis securities between March 17, 2021 and October 11, 2021, (the “Class Period”).
+Such investors are encouraged to join this case by visiting the firm’s site: www.bgandg.com/orgo.

 This class action seeks to recover damages against Defendants for alleged violations of the federal securities laws under the Securities Exchange Act of 1934.